jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 ## Live-Reload with Webpack

-One of the most useful feature in my daily developer life is live-reload.
-Concept is pretty simple: when you save a file, it refreshes automatically your browser.
+One of the most useful features in my daily developer life is live-reload.
+Concept is pretty simple: when you save a file, it automatically refreshes your browser.
 No need to press F5 anymore.
-Looks a lazy developer tip, but it really increases your productivity, especially with dual-screen.
+Looks like a lazy developer tip, but it really increases your productivity, especially with dual-screen.

 ### Setting up Webpack Dev Server

 Currently, we had to launch the webpack compilation command to refresh our file.
-Let's take a step higher using the `webpack-dev-server`:
+Let's take a step further using the `webpack-dev-server`:

 ``` sh
 npm install --save-dev webpack-dev-server